kimtae55/fcHMRF-LIS/README.md

 When you test many hypotheses, the chance of making false discoveries increases.
 FDR control limits the expected proportion of false positives among the discoveries, ensuring results are statistically reliable at a desired level, without being overly conservative like family-wise error rate (FWER) method.

-The mechanisms of FDR control in the field of statistics can be viewed analogously to an unsupervised binary segmentation task.
+The mechanisms behind spatial FDR control can be viewed analogously to an unsupervised binary segmentation task.

 # 🌟 What is special about fcHMRF-LIS?